toulbar2/toulbar2/docs/source/userdoc.rst

 optimality, it will bound the quality of the solution provided.
 It can also apply a variable neighborhood search algorithm exploiting a problem decomposition [Ouali2017]_.
 This algorithm is complete (if enough CPU-time is given) and it can be run in parallel using OpenMPI.
+A parallel version of previous algorithm also exists [Beldjilali2022].

 Beyond the service of providing optimal solutions, toulbar2 can also find a greedy sequence of diverse solutions [Ruffini2019a]_ or exhaustively enumerate solutions below a cost threshold and